There are lots of reasons why your AC system freezes up.

 - Loose fittings

-How long your system has been installed and the location of the leak play a role in whether you should repair or replace your AC system.
+How long your system has been installed and the location of the leak play a part in whether you should repair or replace your AC system.

-Defective blower motor or relay—A blower motor running at an incorrect speed or not turning on at all can lead to freezing.
-It may also be intermittent, starting at top speed and decelerating after it gets warm.
-Or a relay may cause it to work one time and not the following time.
+Defective blower motor or relay—A blower motor running at an incorrect speed or not working at all can lead to freezing.
+It may also be intermittent, starting at top speed and going slower after it gets too hot.
+Or a relay could cause it to work one time and not the next.
 In either case, you will need to get in touch with All American Air Service Experts to correct the problem.

-Requesting yearly AC maintenance or heat pump maintenance could help you skip this issue.
-Our Experts will thoroughly check and clean your system, which often allows us to locate little troubles before they turn into huge problems.
+Booking regular AC maintenance could help you skip this issue.
+Our Experts will thoroughly check and clean your system, which typically allows us to locate little troubles before they cause major problems.